gregeng/gregeng.github.io/source/_posts/2013-10-07-abstraction-and-3-iterators.markdown

 But in programming abstraction is different.
 It makes for more eloquent and productive code by concealing complexity.
 Let's see abstraction occur by stepping through 3 related methods:
 `each`,  `collect`  &  `select`.

-The `each` method returns the original array.
+The `each` method uses the elements in the array but returns the original array untouched.

 When I first learned the `each` method, I used it to almost exclusively to iterate over arrays.
 According to Abraham Maslow this is a consequence because "if all you have is a hammer, everything looks like a nail."